 You must prepare your electric toy cars for storage at the end of the warm season, especially for several months.
 First, you need to clean all the dirt on the ride-on vehicle to preserve the paint but be careful not to get the ride on wet.

 Use dish soap, clean water, and a rug to remove dust or bird poop on the toy vehicle before storage.
-Let it dry on a location with good air circulation before transferring it into the garage.
+Let it dry in a location with good air circulation before transferring it into the garage.

-Second, disconnect the battery of power wheels and set it on a stable counter.
+Second, disconnect the battery of Power Wheels and set it on a stable counter.
 Taking out the battery reduces the odds of electrolytes leaking and damaging other parts of the vehicle.

 Third, you need to cover the vehicle to keep it clean throughout the storage period.
 Ensure the cover has a waterproof fabric in case there is some water leakage in the garage.
-A great way to store the cars in the garage is with storage racks.

 Need a replacement battery?